-Human Rights Watch has visited many of the ex-FAR and militia bases in Zaire.[71]66 At the bases - and even in some of the civilian refugee camps from which they also operate - the ex-FAR has managed to rebuild its formal military structure since its arrival in Zaire.
-Military ranks are recognized and military
+Human Rights Watch has visited many of the ex-FAR and militia bases in Zaire.
+66 At the bases - and even in some of the civilian refugee camps from which they also operate - the ex-FAR has managed to rebuild its formal military structure since its arrival in Zaire.
+Military ranks are recognized and military discipline is observed.
+Officers meet regularly with troops to instruct and coordinate activities and issue pay.
+In an important development, the militias have been brought more fully under the command structure of the ex-FAR since October 1994.
+The ex-FAR command maintains a direct link with the political establishment through the self-declared government-in-exile's Ministry of Defense.
+The ex-FAR also has an extensive communications network ranging from walkie-talkies to radio stations.
+Human Rights Watch was able to see a major communications center inside Lac Vert camp, near Goma.

 The ex-FAR generally keeps its weapons out of public view, insisting that its troops not carry weapons in the camps and towns, especially around Goma and Bukavu which are frequented by international relief workers.
 By contrast, in the Uvira region of eastern Zaire, which is farther from the international public view, ex-FAR and militia members often carry weapons openly in the camps.
-Human Rights Watch haswitnessed training by the ex-FAR and Rwandan militias close to civilian camps and inside military camps, as well as joint exercises involving both Burundian and Rwandan militias in the Uvira area.
+Human Rights Watch has